 Benadryl Allergy NaturEase Nasal Spray is licensed for adults and children who are 6 years of age or over.

-Benadryl Allergy NaturEase Nasal Spray work in a similar way to previously discussed Becodefence nasal spray.
+Benadryl Allergy NaturEase Nasal Spray works similarly to previously discussed Becodefence nasal spray.
 It cleans and soothes the irritated nasal lining.
 Additional, advertised benefits of Benadryl Allergy NaturEase Spray:

 - Free from chemicals and preservatives